 We we will also be hosting events in Corby, which is celebrating 70 years since it was designated a New Town in 1950.
-Join us throughout 2020 for arts, heritage and community activities across Northampton and Corby.
+Join us for arts, heritage and community activities across Northampton and Corby.

-You can find out more about the project, including how you can get involved, by checking out the four strands of the project below.
+In the meantime, you can find out more about the project, including how you can get involved, by checking out the four strands of the project below.